roybrockington/mortytutorial/README.md

-## Rick and Morty API Tutorial
+# mortytutorial

-GCSE Tutorial to show simply asynchronous fetching of data to be mapped in template literals.
+GCSE tutorial to show simply asynchronous fetching of data to be mapped in template literals.

+Uses open-source Rick & Morty API – full details [here](https://rickandmortyapi.com/documentation/)

-# Installation
+## Installation

 Download to any directory and launch index.html in any JS-enabled browser.